NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ![](images/firebase/auth/AuthConfigGoogleServices3.png)

-!> **NOTE!** On Mac, the file picker is somehow broken in the UE4, so you will have to manually paste the path to the files.
+!> On Mac, the file picker is somehow broken in the UE4, so you will have to manually paste the path to the files.
 In order to get the full path to the file, right click it in Finder and hold the Option key.
 After the menu changes, select the Copy as Pathname option and paste it into the corresponding field in the Project Settings.

 ## Functions